rusefi/libfirmware/README.md

 Include the mk files of the modules that you want, then add:
 - `$(RUSEFI_LIB_INC)` to your list of includes
 - `$(RUSEFI_LIB_CPP)` to your list of c++ input files

+Currently, C++17 is required to compile these libraries.